spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

    ```
 You can code each value by hand in the pipeline JSON that you create.
 You can
 also generate the JSON and populate the values programatically.
 For simplicity
-This doc describes doing it by hand. <!-- This sentence sounds like "This doc" should be hyperlinked but I don't see anything.
-I wanted to bring attention to this in case there is supposed to be a link -->
+This doc describes doing it by hand.

 ## Specify inheritance and overrides